malramsay64/phd-thesis/02_Methods/Computational_Methods.md

 is estimated to be between 15 and 50 errors per 1000 lines of delivered code,[@McConnell2004] that is code which the original author deemed correct.
-Note that this is studying people employed specifically to write code, typically with formal training in computer science.
+Note that this is studying people employed to write code, typically with formal training in computer science.
 If this is the rate among professionals, how do scientists fare?
 @Soergel2015 posits that anywhere from 5-100% of software used in research has a bug altering the results obtained from it.
-This is not just a theoretical problem, there are many results which are now questionable as a result of software errors.
+This is not purely a theoretical problem, there are many results which are now questionable as a result of software errors.